hexamite/hx19-java/README.md

 ## Message between HX19 devices

-The devices can send each other messages containing
+The devices can send messages to each other containing:

-  - settings, such what signal strength to user or whether to blink the blue led.
-  - commands - e.g. store current settings in memory
-  - queries - e.g. what is the battari status
+  - commands - set or query operating parameters or perform an action.
-  - serial output -
+  - serial output - strings to send to the recipient's serial port.
-  - message forwards - asking the device to send an embedded message
+  - message forwards - embedded message to transmit.

 ### Low level message format